Skip to main content

 Second-Degree Murder Penalties and Sentencing

 Second-degree murder statutes generally contain a discussion of the appropriate punishments.
 Usually, this takes the form of a general time period, such as 25 years to life.
-But, the laws often don't contain specific information about the sentences.
-In those jurisdictions, courts may have wide latitude to determine penalties.
+But, the laws often don’t contain specific information about the sentences.
+In those states, courts may have wide latitude to determine penalties.

 After a judge or jury finds a defendant guilty of second-degree murder, the case moves on to the sentencing phase.
 During this phase, the defendant will learn what penalties the state or federal government will impose for their crime.